 - How large is the support team that works with each customer on their organizationally specific machine learning?

 - How often is the system refreshed with new learning?

 - What roadmap is the AI development team working on?

 - Will AI-savvy support teams be spread too thin to accommodate a growing customer base?

 - What customer education is provided about precisely how the system works?

 - How does the vendor support the AI transparency essential to explainability?

 - What is the model for anomaly detection?

 - How often do the vendor's data scientists monitor the system for drift away from intended outcomes?

 AI in talent acquisition can provide a hands-free approach to time-intensive tasks such as interview scheduling and initial qualification screening, much like robots in factory-floor automation.
 Currently, however, the technology is applied more as helping hands, adding speed and efficiency to the same work recruiters have always done.
-While this may mean a need for fewer recruiters in an organization, it also can support scenarios where greater human contact is needed.
+While this may help organizations get by with fewer recruiters, it also can support scenarios where more human contact, not less, is needed.